 How do I stay connected to UC Berkeley?

 - Become a member of the Cal Alumni Association (CAA).
-2024 graduates are eligible for a complimentary one-year membership.

 What are the security policies?